puppetlabs/puppet-docs/source/pe/2.5/appendix.markdown

 ### Logging for Parts of the Console Non-Functional

-The Rack::Cas::Client class is not logging any data.
+The Rack::Cas::Client class does not log any data.
 (Note that the RubyCAS-client tool does log correctly.)
 There is no known workaround.
 The issue is under investigation.

 ### Upgrading from PE 1.2 to PE 2.5 Does Not Remove Prior Versions of Modules Despite Rejecting Wrapper Modules